autonomys/subspace-docs/versioned_docs/version-latest/farming-&-staking/wallets/polkadot.md

 ## Troubleshooting

-If you face any trouble or would like to learn about other features for SubWallet, please see the [Official Polkadot.js Documentation.](https://polkadot.js.org/) We have included some basic FAQ's below.
+If you face any trouble or would like to learn about other features for Polkadot.js, please see the [Official Polkadot.js Documentation.](https://polkadot.js.org/) We have included some basic FAQ's below.

 ### How can I find my Public Address?
 - You can see your default substrate public address right below your Wallet name inside the extension